janbodnar/Python-Skolenie/operators.md

     print("There is a bowl in the tuple")
 ```

-With the membership operators, we test if a item is present in a tuple.
+With the membership operators, we test if an item is present in a tuple.

 ```python
 if "coin" in items: